 R & S Landmarks

 The current owners, Randy Scheidt and Scott Owens of R & S Landmarks, purchased the building in 2021, after leasing and managing the building for nearly forty years.
-They renovated the building’s facade and interior in the 1980s.
-The 2nd floor is currently undergoing renovation as residential units.
-Pre-leasing will begin on May 16th, 2022 with occupancy beginning on July 1st, 2022.
+They renovated the building’s facade and interior in the 1980 and the 2nd floor was renovated as residential units in 2022.
 You can view the floor plan on the History page.